 Since January 2021, OMV is supplied with advanced Bioethanol from AustroCel Hallein.
 The Bioethanol is produced exclusively from cellulose scrap, leftovers in the cellulose production, which are fermented and distilled.
 This process makes it exceptionally environmentally friendly and sustainable as no food or animal feed is used.
 Substituting fossil fuels at OMV will save around 45,000 metric tons of CO2 per year.
 This product will thereby help reduce the carbon intensity of the OMV product portfolio and aid in meeting OMV’s 2025 Sustainability Targets.

 OMV also plans the production of propanol which is a bio based alcohol used as an additive for gasoline.
-For this purpose, a pilot plant will be built at the OMV Schwechat refinery which will produce second-generation biofuels starting in 2023 using a patented process developed inhouse.
+For this purpose, a pilot plant will be built at the OMV Schwechat refinery which will produce second-generation biofuels starting in 2024 using a patented process developed inhouse.
 A typical refining process will see the waste-based substance glycerin turned into bio-alcohol, which when added to gasoline reduces its CO2 footprint.
-OMV is set to invest around EUR 30 million to reach production capacities of 1.25 million liters of propanol per year.
-The long term goal is to produce 125 million liters of propanol annually and reduce CO2 emissions by around 180,000 metric tons.
+OMV is set to invest around EUR 36 million to reach production capacities of 1.25 million liters of propanol per year.
+The long term goal is to produce 125 million liters of propanol annually and reduce CO2 emissions (scope 1 -3) by around 250,000 metric tons.